Petronel Malan: Awards

 In 2000, four gold medals were awarded to her at the Louise McMahon International Music Competition, the Missouri Southern International Piano Competition the Hilton Head International Piano Competition and the Los Angeles Liszt Competition "Budapest Concert."
 She was also a grand prizewinner in the 2000 Web Concert Hall Competition and gold medalist in the Young Texas Artist Competition and the Grace Welsh Piano Prize, to name but a few.

 In 2003, she was awarded the national "Rapport/City Press Prestige Award" as one of the "10 Most Inspirational Women Achievers" in South Africa.

 In 2006, she received the Kanna Award for her sold-out performances at the KKNK Oudtshoorn.
 The Kannas are also called the "Karoo Oscars."

 In 2012 she received the Young Alumni Award from the University of North Texas.

 In 2013 she was awarded The American Prize for her recording "Transfigured Tchaikovsky."

 In 2014 KykNet Fiesta Award.
 Given to the best live performance at a national arts festival; Category: Classical Music.

 Recordings on Blüthner

 Ms. Malan is a Blüthner Concert Artist, and uses these instruments exclusively for her recordings.
 She owns several pianos, including a concert size Blüthner.

 General

-An icon in the South African music world, scholarships are donated in Malan's name.
-Petronel has graced magazine covers, appeared as a picture-clue in crossword puzzles and make regular charity appearances when in South Africa.
-Apart from a love for vintage gowns, her stage wardrobe is designed by foremost South African designers.
+Petronel Malan has appeared on magazine covers, as a picture-clue in crossword puzzles, and made regular charity appearances when in South Africa.
+Her stage wardrobe is designed by South African designers.
 A supporter of classical music in schools, she finds time in her touring schedule to visit schools and speak to students about classical music.

 Her sister is famous actress and business woman, Annie Malan.

 Petronel lives in the United States.